The Instagram Game Vol.1

 Getting back to point, I want you to think hard about why is it that you want fame?
 What do you want people to remember you by?
 What is your hook?

-Let’s take a look at few examples –
+Let’s take a look at a few examples –

 Think of it in this way.
-The easier to the remember your name is, the more shareable it is.
-The more the people can recommend you to their friends.
+The easier to remember your name is, the more shareable it is.
+The more people can recommend you to their friends.

 Here is what I want you to do –

 - Find out and write on a piece of paper about what niche are you about.
-Are you a traveller or a filmmaker or a make-up artist?
+Are you a traveler or a filmmaker or a make-up artist?
 Be super specific about your niche.

 - Find out why is it that people should follow you?
 Surely, whatever niche it is that you are in, there will be millions like you.
 What is it that you bring?
 How can you make your photos, yours?
 It can be anything – maybe its a bit of how you process your photos to a catchy angle to a goofy character.
 Find something.
 Anything.
 Whatever it is that makes you, you